ajitkoti/papertrail/content/post/mica-paper-notes.md

 ##### Parallelism: partitioning vs coordination

-One of the major design decisions in MICA is to achieve parallelism by partitionining work across multiple cores.
+One of the major design decisions in MICA is to achieve parallelism by partitioning work across multiple cores by partitioning the keyspace across cores using hash-partitioning.
 Each core maintains its own private data structures and doesn't need to read or write any other cores' data.
 If done correctly, this can be an embarassingly parallel implementation with little or no coordination required between cores, but the potential downside is that, since each operation can only be processed by one core, any imbalance in workload will lead to imbalanced core utilization and poor efficiency.
 The opposite philosophy is to allow any core to service any request and to embrace the coordination that this requires; Masstree took this approach.

 Workload skew is pretty much an accepted fact of life, so how does MICA justify or mitigate the per-core imbalance that results?
 The answer is in section 4.1.1.
 Firstly keys are _hashed_ to map